-The following tests can help us figure out if a kidney tumor is benign or malignant (cancerous).
-If it is cancerous, we’ll find out what type of tumor is present.
-Getting an accurate diagnosis helps ensure that you get the most effective treatment.
+Testing can show if a kidney tumor is benign (not cancer) or malignant (cancerous).
+If it is cancer, we’ll find out the type of tumor and make a treatment plan that’s best for you.
+When we have an accurate diagnosis, we can be sure you get the most effective treatment.

-- cytoscopy, which involves inserting a small tube with a lens into your urethra (a thin tube that carries urine from the bladder) to see it and your bladder
+- Cystoscopy: We place a small tube with a lens into your urethra (thin tube that carries urine from the bladder).
+This test lets us see your urethra and bladder.

-- ureteroscopy, in which we pass a narrow, lighted tube through your urethra and into the bladder, a ureter, and the renal pelvis to look for signs of cancer
+- Ureteroscopy: We pass a narrow, lighted tube through your urethra and into the bladder, a ureter, and the renal pelvis.

-If the cells are cancerous, the pathologist will determine which type of kidney cancer you have.
+If the cells are cancerous, the pathologist will do more tests on the tissue to tell the type of kidney cancer.